OmarBedawi/myMovies/static/readMe_files/testing/testing.md

     3. As a Returning Visitor, I want to easily be able to update or cancel an exsisting record.
-        1. In the collection page, every film is displayed with 2 buttons: edit and delete.
+        1. In the collection pages, only the films added by the user displays 2 buttons: edit and delete.
         2. The edit button direct the user to the "Edit Film" page.
 Here the user has the opportunity to update the informations contained in the record.
-        3. After the form response is submitted, the page refreshes and the user is brought to his collection/home page and a flash message on the top of the page is displayed and saying: "Film Successfully Updated".
+        3. After the form response is submitted, the page refreshes and the user is brought to his collection and a flash message on the top of the page is displayed and saying: "Film Successfully Updated".
         4. The delete button gives the user the opportunity to delete a film.
 When the user click on the button, a message appears on the screen saying:"Are you sure to delete this film?"
         If the user click "Yes", a flash message on the top of the page is displayed and saying: "Film Successfully Deleted".